gvwilson/sensibleadventures/nardica/nardica.md

 glass jars that sat on the shelf beside the galley's little two-loop stove, each one in its proper place.

-"Shadding right I want curry," he grumbled, leaning back on a fold-up chair that squeaked under his weight.
+"Shaddin' right I want curry," he grumbled, leaning back on a fold-up chair that squeaked under his weight.

 Iffy's stomach grumbled as the smell of eggs, turmeric, and cumin teased her